ionic-team/ionic-docs/src/components/global/Playground/README.md

 ## Ejecting from IonApp/IonContent Boilerplate

-By default, Playground examples will automatically include the following template wrapper each component example when opened in Stackblitz.
+By default, Playground examples will automatically include the following template wrapper for each component example when opened in Stackblitz.

 ```html
 <ion-app>